Tomographer/tomographer/README.md

     tomographer/py> python setup.py install

 If tomographer's C++ library dependencies aren't installed in standard paths, you may need to specify them directly to the `setup.py` script in the form of environment variables (they can also be read from a CMake cache file).
 Check the output of `setup.py` for more info.
+Compilers may be specified using the environment variables `CC=/path/to/gcc` and `CXX=/path/to/g++`.

 ### Using the Python Interface